What is Euler Circuit?

 Thus, we can conclude that a connected graph contains an Euler circuit if every vertex have even degree.

-Note: If the graph is directed, then the Euler circuit exists if the in-degree and out-degree of a vertex are the same.
+Note: If the graph is directed, then Euler circuit exists if the in-degree of every vertex is equal to its out-degree.

 What is Euler Path?

 A path that visits every edge of a graph exactly once is known as Euler Path.
 It is also known as Eulerian Trail or Eulerian Walk.
 If the graph is directed, then Euler path is defined as a directed path that visits each edge exactly once.

 A graph that contains Euler Path but no Euler Circuit is known as Semi-Euler Graph.